redwoodjs/redwoodjs-com-archive/docs/storybook.md

 You only have to configure Storybook if you want to extend Redwood's default configuration, which handles things like how to find stories, configuring Webpack, starting Mock Service Worker, etc.

-There's three files you can add to your project's `web/config` directory to configure Storybook: `storybook.config.js`, `storybook.manager.js`, and `storybook.preview.js`.
+There are three files you can add to your project's `web/config` directory to configure Storybook: `storybook.config.js`, `storybook.manager.js`, and `storybook.preview.js`.
 Note that you may have to create the `web/config` directory:

 ```
 cd redwood-project/web